How our research contributes to global knowledge

 Associate Professor Beau Beza is an associate professor in the School of Architecture and Built Environment in the Faculty of Science, Engineering and Built Environment.
 His work focuses on the social production of space and to how use this knowledge to develop appropriate site solutions.

 Dr Angela Kreutz is a senior lecturer in the School of Architecture and Built Environment in the Faculty of Science Engineering and Built Environment.
-Her research focuses on cross-cultural perceptions of space and how to apply a human-centered approach to architectural and urban design.
+Her research focuses on cross-cultural perceptions of space and how to apply a human-centred approach to architectural and urban design.

 Our global impact

 The project fosters collaboration between researchers, young people, and urban stakeholders across the globe to identify practical solutions for better urban living.
-The Growing Up In Cities research study spans 18 countries, with the following researchers conducting work across the world:
+The Growing Up In Cities research study spans 13 countries, with the following researchers conducting work across the world:

-- Canada: Juan Torres, Natasha Blanchet-Cohen and David Driskell
+• Canada: Juan Torres and Natasha Blanchet-Cohen

-- Chile: Daniela Casanello Frisius and Piera Medina
+• Chile: Daniela Casanello Frisius

-- Netherlands: Gerben Helleman
+• Netherlands: Gerben Helleman

-- New Zealand: Penelope Carroll and Karen Witten
+• New Zealand: Penelope Carroll and Karen Witten

 Contact us